-Mr. Burke gave a presentation on the 1158 East & West Reservoir Rehabilitation Construction Contract Award.
-He reviewed the project location, project scope, the contractor selection process, and project budget and schedule.
-Mr. Burke explained that this contract is for the re-coating of the
+Jerry Burke/IEUA gave a presentation on the 1158 East & West Reservoir Rehabilitation Construction location, project scope, contract selection, budget and schedule, and staff recommendation.
+Mr. Burke explained why the bids received were higher than the engineer's estimate.
+He also stated that there are optional bid items in this contract due to the nature of the paint.